a00908270/masterthesis/thesis.md

 ## Service Discovery and Load Balancing

 *Service Discovery* is the process of finding out how to connect to a specific service.
-This applies within the cluster but also from the outside the network.
-As Kubernetes allows services to be scaled, there is a logic that knows and decides how network traffic is to be routed.
+This applies within the cluster, which is typically firewalled from the internet.
+As Kubernetes allows services to be scaled, there is also a logic that knows and decides how network traffic is routed.
 This is called *Load Balancing*.
 Figure \ref{img.service-discovery} shows an overview of the microservices, their endpoint URL and the domain name service.
+External access to specific services is managed by *Ingress*.

 ### Kubernetes DNS-based Service Discovery